matthew-brett/msc_imaging/assessment_b_faq.md

 The .tsv file is just a text file - if you don't want to open it as I do (see the notebooks I've pointed to below) - then you can open it in Excel.

+To help you, here are some guesses for the meaning of the column names in that .tsv file:

+* 'm_SSRTquant' : SSRT calculated using quantile method, during MRI runs;
+* 'b_SSRTquant' : SSRT calculated using quantile method, during behavioural testing;
+* 'm_logit_k' : temporal discounting k value calculated with logistic regression, from data in MRI runs;
+* 'm_AN-SN' : ratings of negativity of pictures for Attend Negative trials minus ratings for Suppress Negative trials during MRI runs.

+See section 4.2.4 of Cohen's thesis for the details of the calculations.

 ## Why do I get an error when doing non-linear registration

 Some of you have found that you get an error when you try to do non-linear